TheDeanLab/COMPASS/docs/source/index.rst

 resolution.
-Whether it is a developing embryo, the formation of a cell-cell immunological synapse, breast cancer organoids migrating through a 3D collagen matrix, or cytoskeletal rearrangements in a polarized epithelial monolayer, these biological processes can only be understood when noninvasively and quantitatively evaluated in their entirety through time.
+Whether it is a developing embryo, the formation of a cell-cell immunological synapse, breast cancer organoids migrating through a 3D collagen matrix, or cytoskeletal rearrangements in a polarized epithelial monolayer, these biological processes can only be understood when non-invasively and quantitatively evaluated in their entirety through time.